sulli365/crypto_crawling/memory-bank/systemPatterns.md

 - **Tool-Based Actions**: The agent has access to specific tools for different tasks
 - **Context Management**: Conversation context is maintained across interactions
 - **Declarative Behavior**: The agent's behavior is defined by its system prompt and available tools
+- **Pydantic-AI Framework**: Leverages the pydantic-ai framework for agent implementation

 ### 5. Module Pattern